mouseandthebillionaire/planetVelocityMap/Texts.md

 *"There is a subtle state, most dedicated urban walkers know, a sort of basking in solitude – a dark solitude punctuated with encounters as the night sky is punctuated with stars.
 In the country, one solitude is geographical, and – one is altogether outside society, so solitude has a sensible, geographical explanation, and then there is a kind of communion with the non-human.
 In the city, one is alone because the world is made up of strangers, and to be a stranger, surrounded by strangers, to walk along silently, bearing one's secrets, and imagining those of the people one passes, is among the starkest of luxuries.
 This uncharted identity with its illimitable possibilities is one of the distinctive qualities of urban living, a liberatory state, for those should come to emancipate themselves from family and community expectation, to experiment with subculture and identity.
 It is an observer's state, cool, withdrawn, with senses sharpened, a good state for anybody who needs to reflect or create.
 In small doses, melancholy, alienation, and introspection are among the life's most refined pleasures."* (186)

 A great paragraph here that I might end up using for the NYC walk.
 Obviously the sentence about reflection is really helpful, but the whole section gives such a nice _feeling_ to the benefits of walking in the city.
 It perfectly puts words to an experience that I love.

+## Weil, S.

+*"Something in our soul has a far more violent repugnant for true attention than the flesh has for bodily fatigue.
+This something is much more closely connected with evil than is the flesh.
+That is why every time that we really concentrate our attention, we destroy the evil in ourselves."*